DanielSantaR/readme/README.md

 			**Business_rule:** Business rule service name.

 			**Data:** The parameters by which you want to count the carriers, according to each business rule.
+For the available schemes and rules, see the following sections.

 		   - **Responses:**